solo7773/visnormsc/README.md

 > statsmodels >= 0.8.0<br />

 ## Installation:<br />
-This software requires python and external packages installed on your paltform before you can use it.
+This software requires Python and additional packages installed on your platform before you can use it.

-The easiest way to install the right python version and dependent packages is to download and install the latest version of [Anaconda](https://www.continuum.io/downloads) suitable for your platform.
+The easiest way to install the right Python version and dependencies is to download and install the latest version of [Anaconda](https://www.continuum.io/downloads) suitable for your platform.

-After you successfully install Anaconda, in the CMD prompt on Windows, or in the terminal on Linux or macOS, type<br />
+After you successfully install Anaconda, in the CMD prompt on Windows<sup>TM</sup>, or in the terminal on Linux or macOS<sup>TM</sup>, type<br />
-`python ncgui.py`<br />
+<span style='color:red'>`python ncgui.py`</span><br />
 and then you can enjoy this GUI program.

+If you encounter error like \"unknown command python\" then you need to check if you have installed Anaconda correctly and allowed the installation wizard to add python to your system environment path at the end of the installation.

+## Wiki:<br />
+A complete user manual is given at the [wiki page](https://github.com/solo7773/visnormsc/wiki).